Alberta's six consecutive emergency alerts trial run for potential Danielle Smith re-election - The Beaverton

 While Albertans were annoyed by the fusillade of alerts, they also understood the importance of being prepared.

-“At first I was just annoyed, but then I began to recognize the severity of the situation, which is exactly what it felt like when Smith became Premier,” said an anonymous Calgarian.
+“At first I was just annoyed, but then I began to recognize the severity of the situation, which is exactly what felt like when Smith became Premier,” said an anonymous Calgarian.
 “I just wish this system had been in place when Kenney was in charge.”

 “I thought my phone was broken,” said a Red Deer woman.
-“The last time I heard that much angry buzzing, the UCP were having their leadership race.”
+“The last time I heard that much angry buzzing, the were having their leadership race.”

-If Smith loses re-election, the AEA will instead alert Albertans to an imminent wave of comments from their rural relatives about how the province has fallen to
+If Smith loses re-election, the AEA will instead alert Albertans to an imminent wave of comments from their rural relatives about how the province has fallen to communism.

 “Whether Premier Smith insists that Alberta should have its own navy, or your uncle living in Taber decides he knows what bolshevism is and how to spell it, we’ll be ready, and so will you,” the Ministry spokesman said.